s4heid/branch-switcher/README.md

 - branch: do-nothing
 - branch: dont-touch-*
 - label: ignore-me
+switchComment: >
+  Hey @{author}, the base branch of your pull request has been changed.
+  Have a nice day! :wave:
 ```

 Above config does not touch the base branch if there is a label `ignore-me` attached